kwencel/FileSharer/README.md

 ```

 # Configuration
-**Pass command line parameteres to client and tracker to configure them**
+**Pass command line parameters to client and tracker to configure them**

 **Client**
 ```